 5) Contact Facilities Management

-Contact Facilities Management so that the appropriate maintenance can be completed prior to increasing operations, extension 3-4400.
+Contact Facilities Management so that the appropriate maintenance specific to COVID-19 responses can be completed as needed, extension 3-4400.

 Regularly Assess Fall Staffing